 Winter is coming.
-(Cue Game of Thrones theme.)
-While you may not have to prepare quite the same way the Starks and Lannisters will, it’s still important to make sure your home is good to go for the cold.
+(Signal Game of Thrones music.)
+While you probably won’t have to prepare quite the same way the Starks and Lannisters will, it’s still important to make sure your home is good to go for the cold.
 Here are a few tips from Fras-Air/General Service Experts to get you started.

-You don’t need cold air returns in the cold season right?
+You won’t need cold air returns in the cold season right?
 Wrong.
-Verify your air returns (the more sizable vents) are not restricted and that air can flow easily into them.
+Verify your air returns (the more sizable vents) are not restricted and that air can easily flow through them.
 Your cold air returns are necessary to help your furnace run efficiently.

 Upgrade Your Windows

-Windows are a typical way that heat can escape your home, so think about updating old or inefficient windows to help trap heat inside during the winter months.
+Windows are a typical way that heat can escape your home, so consider updating old or inefficient windows to help trap heat inside during the cold months.

 Replace Your Home’s Air Filters

-With cold and flu season nearing, you want to make sure you’re doing all you can to keep your family healthy.
-For the well-being of your indoor air, replace your furnace or duct air filter every 12 weeks.
-This will also help your furnace run more efficiently and save you energy, which means saving you money on heating bills.
+With allergy and cold season nearing, you want to make sure you’re doing all you can to keep your family healthy.
+For the sake of your indoor air, make sure you’re replacing your furnace or duct air filter every 12 weeks.
+This will also help your furnace run more efficiently and save you energy, which means lowering your heating bills.

 Invest in an Energy-Efficient Heating System

-If your furnace is older than 12 years, it’s almost certainly not nearly as energy-efficient as updated equipment.
-Before the cooler temperature hits and you’re stuck with a failing furnace or high energy bills, consider replacing your system.
+If your system is older than 12 years, it’s almost certainly not nearly as energy-efficient as newer equipment.
+Before the cooler temperature hits and you’re stuck with a failing furnace or high heating bills, think about upgrading your system.

 Buy a Whole-Home Humidifier